From Xojo Documentation

 The Web Timer is very similar to the standard Timer control.
-The important difference is that the Web Timer is part of the web page.
-As a result, it is controlled from the page, which is on the client side.
+The important difference is that the Web Timer can be server-side or client side meaning that it would be part of the webpage it's on.

 A Web Timer can be used to update controls on the page, for example.
 A standard Timer control will only execute server-side, so it cannot contact the client.

-- The Action event is called when the Timer period is reached.
+- The Run event is called when the Timer period is reached.